Can Pool Heater Run Without Pump? Safety & Equipment Guide

 The Critical Connection Between Heaters and Circulation

-Pool heaters and circulation pumps must work as a team - never independently.
+The real cause of pool heater damage usually isn't age or wear - it's running the heater without the pump circulating water through the system.
 When a heater operates without water circulation, it creates a dangerous situation that can lead to equipment damage, safety hazards, and expensive repairs.

 Why Water Flow Is Essential for Heater Operation